 It is not possible to score an offensive goal while holding the ball.
-If a robot carries the ball over the goal line, then the ball is considered out and the assistant referee shall replace it at the intersection of the half line and the closer "throw-in line".
+If the ball passes over the goal line while the robot is in holding position, then the ball is considered out and the assistant referee shall replace it at the intersection of the half line and the closer "throw-in line".
+However, it is still possible for a goal keeper to score a goal for the opposing team while holding the ball.